matthieugomez/topdecompose/README.md

 This package provides a command to decompose the growth of an average quantity in a top percentile (in particular, the average wealth).
-The syntax is
+This follows the decomposition in  *Decomposing the Growth of Top Wealth Shares* by Matthieu Gomez

 ```
-meanpercentile varname  [, Percentile(numlist) TOPindicator(indicatorvariable) save(filename) replace clear Detail]
+topdecompose varname  [,  top(dummyvariable) save(filename) replace clear Detail]
 ```
 where
 - `varname` is the variable to decompose
-- `Percentile` percentile to use (99 to decompose the top 1%).
-Alternatively specify directly a `indicatorvariable`, which is a dummy variable indicating whether the observation belongs to the top percentile
+- `top` is a dummy variable indicating whether the observation belongs to the top percentile or not
 - `filename` a filepath to save the output as a dataset.
 Alternatively, `clear` to replace the existing dataset
-- `details` provides more intermediary quantities (e.g. average quantity in subsets of individuals)
+- `Detail` provides more intermediary quantities (e.g. average quantity in subsets of individuals)

 # References